vandre-sales/meliva-ds/docs/docs/theming/color.md

   </div>
 </div>

-## Foundational Colors

-Foundational colors lay the groundwork for your project's content.
-These colors are grouped by their distinct roles.

 ### Surfaces

-Surfaces help establish basic hierarchy, consisting of background layers that other components and content rest on.
-Surface colors support the concept of elevation, where `--wa-color-surface-raised` would be the closest to the user (e.g., dialogs and popup menus) and `--wa-color-surface-lowered` would be the farthest away (e.g., backdrops and wells).
+Surfaces are background layers that other components and content rest on.
+Surface colors help convey hierarchy through a sense of elevation, where `--wa-color-surface-raised` would be the closest to the user (e.g., dialogs and popup menus) and `--wa-color-surface-lowered` would be the farthest away (e.g., wells).

 | Custom Property               |  Preview                        |
 | ----------------------------- | ------------------------------- |